-When choosing a Water Colour surface, it is important to consider the absorbency, colour and stability of the paper.
-Our range of Water Colour Paper & Pads offers an extensive choice of size and style, to meet artists’ every requirement.
+Watercolours rely on the absorbency of the surface.
+When choosing a Watercolour surface, it is important to consider the absorbency, colour and stability of the paper.
+Our range of Watercolour Paper & Pads offers an extensive choice of size and style, to meet artists’ every requirement.

 Watercolour painting requires the brush to hold large amounts of water and paint.
 Natural hair brushes, particularly Red Sable brushes, tend to be favoured by artists working with Watercolour.
 With a middle body able to hold a good reservoir of colour, Sable hair has excellent spring and resilience.
 The hairs are particularly strong at the brush’s fine tip, allowing the brush to be used both delicately and aggressively.
 Advancements in the production of synthetic hair have resulted in a rise in popularity of Synthetic Watercolour Brushes, especially if price and durability are an issue.